jeffreytse/jekyll-jeffreytse-blog/_posts/2023-06-15-the-frameworks-for-effective-product-design-sense.md

 a well-rounded and thoughtful answer.
 And it's a checklist or guideline on what makes a complete, thoughtful response to any product design process.

-- Comprehend situation (Clarify by asking clarifying questions on the mission)
+- Comprehend situation (Clarify by asking clarifying questions)
   - What?
+    - What's the timeline?
+    - What's the target OS?
+    - What's the goal/mission?
+    - What's the geography?
   - Who?
   - Why?
+    - Build communities and bringing the world closer together
   - How?
 - Identify users (Define the users and segment users)
   - Personas
+  - User Segments
+    - Groups
+      - Company
+      - School
+    - Individuals
+      - Staff
+      - Student
+    - ...
+  - MECE principle for segmentation
+    - Stands for
+      - Mutually
+      - Exclusive
+      - Collectively
+      - Exhaustive
+    - Grouping customers by
+      - Defined age brackets where there is no category overlap
+      - Country of Birth, assuming no geographical overlap
+      - Highest level of education obtained
+      - Defined revenue brackets
+      - Number of employee brackets
-- Report user needs (Go over user motivations)
+- Report user needs (Go over user motivations, user journey, come up pain points)
-  - As..., I want..., so that...
+  - As a..., I want..., so that I can...
 - Cut, through prioritization (Come up with user pain points)
   - ROI (Return on Investment) estimate?
+  - LOE (Level of Effort) estimate?
-- List solutions
+- List potential solutions (Brainstorm)
-  - Talk about the success metrics
-  - Have a go to market or a rollout plan
-- Evaluate trade-offs (Call out any risks and trade-offs)
+- Evaluate trade-offs (Call out any trade-offs, as Nash equilibrium)
   - Thoughtful?
   - Analytical?
   - Objective?
   - Risks?
-- Summarize recommendation
+- Summarize recommendation (Choose one according to priority, and paint vision)
   - What?
   - Recap
+    - Talk about the success metrics (how you'd measure success? guardrail metrics)
+      - Customer churn rate
+      - NPS (Net Promoter Score) score
+        - It's used to gauge customer loyalty, satisfaction, and enthusiasm
+      - Number of product returns
+      - Number of customer complaints
+      - Number of product defects
+    - Have a go to market or a rollout plan
+    - Mockup and wireframe user experience
   - Why? vs Others

 ## BUS Framework